Testing Physical Models for Cosmic Ray Transport Coefficients on Galactic Scales: Self-Confinement and Extrinsic Turbulence at GeV Energies: Additional Physical Numerical Variations Explored

 \item{\bf Explicit Perpendicular Diffusion:} As shown in \paperonetwo, even assuming pure isotropic diffusion leads only to a factor $\sim 2-3$ lower $\kappa_{\ast}$ required to reproduce the same observed $L_{\gamma}$, grammage, etc. We confirm this in limited tests of our constant-$\kappa$ and ``SC100'' models.
 Physically, we generally expect the perpendicular diffusivity to be suppressed by a factor $\sim r_{\rm L}/\lambda_{\rm mfp}$: we have experimented with models that explicitly include perpendicular diffusive flux $F_{\bot} = \kappa_{\bot}\,(\nabla - \nabla_{\|}) e_{\rm cr}$ where $\kappa_{\bot} = (r_{\rm L}/\lambda_{\rm mfp})\,\kappa_{\|} \approx r_{\rm L}\,c/3$ and find (as expected) this makes a negligible difference compared to assuming pure parallel diffusion.

-\item{\bf Resolution:} \paperonetwo\ consider extensive resolution tests, in both cases varying the mass resolution of the ``constant-$\kappa$'' models by factors of $\sim 100$.
+\item{\bf Resolution:} \changedtext{We emphasize the importance of resolving the ISM/CGM in the text, yet it is reasonable to worry that the smallest molecular clouds and star-forming regions are under-resolved.
+Despite this, we have shown in previous papers that GMC properties in these simulations including their size-mass relations (mean densities), linewidth-size relations, mass functions, magnetic field strengths, and lifetimes agree well with observations and appear converged down to clouds with as few as $\sim 10$ resolution elements \citep{hopkins:fire2.methods, grudic:sfe.gmcs.vs.obs, guszejnov:fire.gmc.props.vs.z, guszejnov:2019.imf.variation.vs.galaxy.props.not.variable, orr:ks.law, orr:non.eqm.sf.model, keating:co.h2.conversion.mw.sims, benincasa:2020.gmc.lifetimes.fire}.
+While this excludes the smallest clouds at our resolution, it includes the complexes that contain $>90\%$ of all galactic star formation \citep{rice:2016.gmc.mw.catalogue}.
+And as shown in the main text, our key conclusions are not particularly sensitive to the behavior of CRs in the most dense, neutral ISM because of its small volume-filling fraction.
+Moreover,} \paperonetwo\ consider extensive explicit resolution tests, in both cases varying the mass resolution of the ``constant-$\kappa$'' models by factors of $\sim 100$.
 In both cases (consistent with further extensive resolution studies in \citealt{hopkins:fire2.methods}) we showed that our predictions for dwarfs were only weakly sensitive to resolution.
 For MW-mass galaxies some galaxy properties do depend on resolution (for example, the central regions of the galaxies tend to be more dense at lower resolution, owing to less efficient resolution of galactic outflow ``venting''); however the qualitative effects of CRs, and range of allowed transport parameters, were robust to resolution.
 As $\Sigma_{\rm central}$ changed (weakly) with resolution, the corresponding $L_{\gamma}/L_{\rm sf}$ shifts along the ellipses for a given, single-resolution (i.e.\ systems move along the relations in Fig.~\ref{fig:Lgamma}, for fixed CR transport parameters).
-We have confirmed this result in our simulations without a constant $\kappa$ by running several of the models here (4 ET models and 4 SC models) for each of ({\bf m11i}, {\bf m11f}, {\bf m12i}) at factor $\sim8$ lower mass resolution (run initially to test and validate our implementation).
+We have confirmed this result in our simulations without a constant $\kappa$ by running several of the models here (4 ET models and 4 SC models) for each of ({\bf m11i}, {\bf m11f}, {\bf m12i}) at factor $\sim8$ lower mass resolution (run initially to test and validate our implementation). \changedtext{In more limited tests of {\bf m12i} at $z\sim 0$ we have also confirmed that the exact choices for force softening and star formation criteria have no substantial effects on our conclusions.}